 What pills can be used for the enlarged prostate?

 When intervention is necessary it may be possible to manage BPH with medication.
 There are two different types of medication that can be used.
 The first is called an alpha blocker and is designed to release the “grip” of the prostate as it crowds in on the urinary pathway.

 The second type of medicine used to treat the enlarged prostate is designed to reduce the size of the prostate.
-Proscar (finasteride) and Avodart (dutasteride) are pills taken once daily on an ongoing basis.
-Prostate size reduces in most men.
+Proscar (finasteride) and Avodart (dutasteride) are 5-Alpha-reductase Inhibitors (5-ARIs) which are taken daily on an ongoing basis.
+They can prevent progression of voiding bother due to BPH, reduce the risk of urinary retention and may lessen the need for future prostate-related surgery.
+Side effects are primarily sexually related and include decreased libido, ejaculatory changes, and ED.
+A small subset of men may get breast enlargement or tenderness.
+These effects are usually reversible and uncommon after the first year of therapy.
 Treatment with Proscar or Avodart is most useful in men with very large prostates, and it may take 6 to 12 months of treatments until results are noticed.

 What if pills do not work?

 When drug therapy does not work, surgical intervention is required.
-The current choices of intervention include Urolift, GreenLight laser photo vaporization of the prostate, transurethral needle ablation (TUNA), transurethral resection of the prostate (TURP), and open prostatectomy.
+Older procedures, no longer used, include transurethral needle ablation (TUNA) and transurethral microwave of prostate (TUMT).
+The current choices for intervention include Urolift, GreenLight laser photo vaporization of the prostate, Rezum procedure and transurethral resection of the prostate (TURP).
 These surgical procedures are carried out only when the above management strategies of wait and watch or drug therapy are not working.